 - The location of your server geographically, such as

-- You can also prefix your country flag to this value.
+- You can also override the automatic country flag with one of your choosing.
 To do this, prefix a colon followed by the 2-letter country code and a space.
 For example,

-:US Texas, United Stateswould show the U.S. country flag along with the location string.
+:US United Stateswould show the U.S. country flag along with the location

 - The website you wish to advertise with your server.

-https://to this will cause the tracker to print
+https://to this would cause the tracker to print

 - The username of the individual running the server.